dpeterano/coding-projects/README.md

-# 🚀 Projets de Programmation

-Bienvenue sur mon dépôt GitHub dédié à mes projets de développement !
-Ici, je regroupe tous les projets que je réalise pour apprendre, pratiquer et construire des applications utiles ou amusantes.
+Welcome to my GitHub repository dedicated to my development projects!
+Here, I gather all the projects I create to learn, practice, and build useful or fun applications.

-## 🎯 Objectif
+🎯 Goal

-Ce dépôt a pour but de :

-- Centraliser tous mes projets personnels
-- Suivre mon évolution en tant que développeur
-- Tester de nouvelles idées, technologies et frameworks
-- Documenter mes apprentissages au fur et à mesure
+The purpose of this repository is to:

+Centralize all my personal projects

+Track my progress as a developer

+Experiment with new ideas, technologies, and frameworks

+Document my learning along the way

-## 🧰 Technologies principales
+🧰 Main Technologies

-- **Python** – backend, scripts, automatisations
+Python – backend, scripts, automation

-- **FastAPI / Flask** – APIs web
+FastAPI / Flask – web APIs

-- **Tkinter** – interfaces graphiques simples
+Tkinter – simple GUI interfaces

-- **JavaScript / HTML / CSS** – projets frontend et fullstack
+JavaScript / HTML / CSS – frontend and fullstack projects

-- **Git / GitHub** – gestion de version
+Git / GitHub – version control

-## ✅ Projets terminés
+✅ Completed Projects

-- [x] Calculatrice avec Tkinter 🧮
+[x] Calculator with Tkinter 🧮

-- [x] Convertisseur EUR -> XPF
+[x] EUR -> XPF Converter

-## 🚧 Projets en cours / à venir
+🚧 Ongoing / Upcoming Projects

-- [ ] Application de notes en ligne avec FastAPI + React
+[ ] Online notes app with FastAPI + React

-- [ ] Générateur de mots de passe sécurisé
+[ ] Secure password generator

-- [ ] Mini chatbot IA avec OpenAI API
+[ ] Mini AI chatbot using the OpenAI API

-## 📬 Contact
+📬 Contact

-Tu veux discuter d’un projet, donner un conseil ou simplement échanger ?
-Tu peux me contacter via GitHub ou ouvrir une _issue_ sur le projet concerné.

----

-Merci d’avoir visité ce dépôt 🙌
-Tu peux suivre mes évolutions en cliquant sur ⭐ ou en explorant mes autres dépôts !
+Want to talk about a project, give feedback, or just chat?
+Feel free to contact me via GitHub or open an issue on the relevant project.